 During your first consultation at Premier Podiatry, your plantar fasciitis doctor begins with a thorough review of your medical history.
 Next, he performs a physical examination of your foot and probes it for tenderness.
 The location of your pain often indicates its cause.

-If your Clifton, NJ podiatrist suspects you have plantar fasciitis, he may order imaging tests such digital x-rays, which also detect heel spurs, arthritis and fractures.
-While rare, you may need MRIs or an ultrasound image test if your initial plantar fasciitis treatment was unsuccessful.
+If your Clifton, NJ podiatrist suspects you have plantar fasciitis, he may order imaging tests such as digital x-rays, which also detect heel spurs, arthritis, and fractures.
+While rare, you may need MRIs or an ultrasound image test if your initial treatment was unsuccessful.